On weakly and strongly popular rankings: Preliminaries

-We are given a set $C$ of $m$ candidates and a set $V$ of $n$ voters.
-A \emph{ranking} $\pi$ is a permutation of the $m$ candidates.
-When exhibiting a specific ranking, we will often enclose parts of it in square brackets, e.g.\ we will write $[1,2],[3,4]$ instead of $1,2,3,4$.
-These brackets can be ignored and are simply used for better readability in instances with specific structural properties.
-Each voter $v$ has her own ranking denoted by~$\pi_{v}$.
+We are given a set $C=\{1,\ldots,m\}$ of candidates and a set $V=\{v_1,\ldots, v_n\}$ of $n$ voters.
+A (preference) \emph{ranking} $\pi$ is a total order over~$C$.
+When exhibiting a specific ranking, we will often enclose parts of it in square brackets, e.g.\ we may write $[1,2],[3,4]$ instead of $1,2,3,4$.
+These brackets can be ignored and are simply used for better readability in sets of rankings with specific structural properties.
+The \emph{rank} of candidate $a$ in ranking $\pi$ is the position (counting from~1) it appears at in $\pi$, and it is denoted by $\rank_{\pi}[a]$.
+A \textit{profile}~$P=(\pi_{v_1},\ldots,\pi_{v_n})$ over $C$ is a list of rankings , where $\pi_{v_i}$ is the ranking associated with voter $v_i\in V$.
 An example is depicted in Figure~\ref{fi:ex}.
-The \emph{rank} of candidate $a$ in ranking $\pi$ is the position (counting from~1) it appears at in $\pi$, and it is denoted by $\rank_{\pi}[a]$.
 We say that voter $v$ \emph{prefers} candidate $a$ to candidate $b$ if $\rank_{\pi_v}[a] < \rank_{\pi_v}[b]$.
 In Figure~\ref{fi:ex}, voter $v_1$ prefers candidate $1$ to candidate $2$, and $\rank_{\pi_{v_{1}}}[5]=6$.
-A \textit{voting instance}~$\mathcal{I}$ comprises $C$, $V$, and the rankings $\pi_v$ for each $v \in V$.
-For convenience, we use the set of rankings and $\mathcal{I}$ interchangeably, since the former already contains all information on $C$ and~$V$.
-For candidates $a$ and $b$, $\{a,b\}$ denotes the unordered pair of them, while $(a,b)$ is their ordered pair.
+For candidates $a$ and $b$, $\{a,b\}$ denotes the unordered pair of them, while $(a,b)$ denotes an ordered pair.

-We say that voter $v_1$ (or ranking $\pi_{v_1}$) \emph{agrees} with voter $v_2$ (or with ranking $\pi_{v_2}$) in the order of two distinct candidates $a$ and $b$ if $v_1$ and $v_2$ either equivocally prefer $a$ to $b$ or they equivocally prefer $b$ to~$a$.
+We say that voter $v_1$ (or ranking $\pi_{v_1}$) \emph{agrees} with voter $v_2$ (or with ranking $\pi_{v_2}$) in the order of two distinct candidates $a$ and $b$ if $v_1$ and $v_2$ either both prefer $a$ to $b$ or they both prefer $b$ to~$a$.
 Otherwise they \emph{disagree} in the order of $a$ and~$b$.
 The similarity between two rankings can be measured by various metrics defined on permutations.
 Possibly the most common metric, the Kendall distance~\cite{Ken38}, is defined below.

 \begin{definition} The \emph{Kendall distance} $K(\pi,\sigma)$ between two rankings $\pi$ and $\sigma$ is defined as the number of pairwise disagreements between $\pi$ and $\sigma$, or, formally as